Welcome to today's edition of the Rush 24-7 podcast.

 But I marvel.

-This is what passes for advanced superior thinking.
+This is what passes for advanced superior thinking on the left.

 Now listen to this.

-Fill in the host, Jonathan Capart of the Washington Post interviewed a blogger from the Huffington Puffington Post named Frank Schaeffer.
+Phill-in host, Jonathan Capart of the Washington Post interviewed a blogger from the Huffing and Puffington Post, named Frank Schaefer.

-Cape Hart said, Do you think that either Michelle Bachman or Rick Perry can really give the president a run for his money on election day?
+Capart said, do you think that either Michelle Bachman or Rick Perry can really give the president a run for his money on Election Day?

 What they really want to do is see him fail.

-Most Americans understand he hasn't been given a chance to succeed because he hasn't been dealing with the normal political opposition of loyal opposition that has been putting the country first.
+Most Americans understand he hasn't been given a chance to succeed because he hasn't been dealing with a normal political opposition of loyal opposition that has been putting the country first.

 He's been dealing with a group of Republicans who have been bound, as Rush Limbaugh said from day one, wanted to see him fail.